Poggen/portfolio/content/blog/new-portfolio-powered-by-gatsby.md

 description: A short description
 ---

-This is my new portfolio and I couldn't be happier to finally share it with you.
+This is my new portfolio and I couldn't be happier to share it with you.

 ![](https://portfolio-with-cms.netlify.app/assets/vsc.png)

+I've been interested in possibilites with React and after taking some courses I figured the next logical step would create something that actually works with live data.